GAA’s oversight for automobile damage appraisal covers a number of aspects, including standards, procedures and quality control.

 The Complaints Officer:

-If a complaint is filed with the Automobile Damage Appraisers Disciplinary Committee, the Committee will determine if the appraiser committed an act prohibited under the Code of Ethics of Automobile Damage Appraisers.
+If a complaint is filed with the Automobile Damage Appraisers Disciplinary Committee, the Committee will determine if the appraiser committed an act prohibited under the Code of Ethics for Automobile Damage Appraisers.
 If that is the case, the Committee can impose one of the following sanctions: reprimand, suspension or the complete and final withdrawal of the Certificate of Qualification as an automobile damage appraiser.

 Important: